-Like it or not, COVID-19 has made remote work more normal than ever.
+Like it or not, remote work has become more normal than ever.
 In the wake of restructuring nearly every part of life as we know it, teams that previously worked together in offices are working hard to develop strategies to adapt to remote work.
 For the most part, they’re doing a fine job.

 We say “for the most part” because remote teams may allow extremely helpful–even critical–business practices fall by the wayside: namely, giving and receiving feedback.
 Separated by distance and limited in communication, remote teams are far less likely to take the extra step of providing feedback to one another.
 Perhaps seeing feedback as “non-critical” or “non-essential,” they may communicate only out of urgency or absolute necessity.